pattern-x/gemini-viewer-xeokit-ui/README.md

 # gemini-viewer-ui

-This project was an example of building User Interface based on [genimi-viewer](https://github.com/pattern-x/gemini-viewer).
+This project is an example of building User Interface based on [genimi-viewer](https://github.com/pattern-x/gemini-viewer).

 ## Available Scripts